NataliaGatti/NataliaGatti/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a freelance public accountant
+- 🔭 I’m currently working as a Teacher Asistant in Le Wagon
 - 🌱 I’m currently learning about digital tools
 <!--
 - Languages and Tools: